Here are just a few of the most common questions I

 always warranted everything I sell for 6 months.
 I also

 promise to personally help

 you install them correctly.
-It may sound 'corny' in this day and age,
+It may sound "corny" in this age of greed

 but I see myself as

 Sunbeam Mixmaster and 'T' auto toaster manuals and parts.
 Do you ever repair